 Older Adult and Senior Facilities

 Calvert Pines Senior Center, one of Calvert County Government’s three senior centers, is located on West Dares Beach Road.
 The center is open weekdays, Monday through Friday, 8:30 AM to 4:30 PM.
 It is co-located with senior housing owned by the Calvert Housing Authority.
-Calvert Pines provides services for older adults, seniors, and persons with disabilities, such as congregate meals, recreation and education programs, and support for enrollment in social services programs.
-The FY 2022 Capital Improvements Plan includes a project proposed for FY 2023 to expand and renovate the Calvert Pines Senior Center to create offices and update the building’s older systems.
+Calvert Pines provides services for older adults, seniors and persons with disabilities, such as congregate meals, recreation and education programs and support for enrollment in social services programs.
+The Capital Improvements Plan includes a project to expand and renovate the Calvert Pines Senior Center to create offices and update the building’s older systems.
 The project is contingent on receiving a Maryland Senior Center grant.

 Parks and Recreation

 The Calvert County Comprehensive Plan’s broad goal is to “Provide access to a variety of quality recreational environments and opportunities.”
-The Comprehensive Plan sets for the expectations for recreation in the Town Centers.
-Each Town Center should serve as the focal point of recreation for residents of the Town Center and their surrounding areas.
-According to the Calvert County Comprehensive Plan,3 each Town Center should have:
+The Comprehensive Plan sets for the expectations for recreation in the town centers.
+Each town center should serve as the focal point of recreation for residents of the town center and their surrounding areas.
+According to the Calvert County Comprehensive Plan,3 each town center should have:

 A town park or “village green.”

-An in-town pedestrian and bikeway system that connects residential areas, activity centers, and schools.
+An in-town pedestrian and bikeway system that connects residential areas, activity centers and schools.

 An outdoor public facility designed primarily for active team sports.